I want to use a third-party identity provider (IdP) to configure AWS IAM Identity Center for my Amazon Cognito user pool.

 - In the navigation pane, choose Applications.

-- On the Configure application page, enter a Display name and a Description.
+- On the Configure application page, enter a display name and a description.

-Application Assertion Consumer Service (ACS) URL: https://.auth..amazoncognito.com/saml2/idpresponse
+For Application Assertion Consumer Service (ACS) URL, enter https://domain-prefix.auth.region.amazoncognito.com/saml2/idpresponse.

 - Choose Submit.

-- Select the Actions dropdown list.
+- On the Details page for your application, choose the Actions dropdown list.

-User attribute in the application: subject
+For User attribute in the application, keep the default subject.

 Configure IAM Identity Center as a SAML IdP in your user pool